 Once I have completed my edits, I select the image and then select “Edit in” and then “Open as a smart object in Photoshop.”
 From there, my Photoshop launches and I am ready to make additional adjustments exposure, contrast, hues, and saturation using layers.
 My objective here is not to create or add new colors that did not previously exist, but to take the exising qualities of the image and bring out the best.
 I start with using “Levels” to make sure that the shadows, highlights and mid-range tones have the quality I desire.
 Then, I work in the color channels to enhance the appearance of the dominant colors in the landscape and to minimize colors that are a distraction (and often the result of an imperfect white balance).
 Sometimes it is necessary to increase contrast in order to improve the image, such as to reduce haze in the atmosphere or to minimize the impact of shooting through an aircraft window.
 And then there are the touchups – doing the really fine-detail sensor dust control and cloning out an errant branch or blade of grass.
 And with just a few more settings, it is ready to print.

 Again, this process, like what Ansel Adams did with his images, merely takes the original capture and enhances its existing quality to create an image that reflects the artist’s interpretation of the scene and expresses that scene in a way the artist wishes to present to others.
+It also ensures that the image overcomes the limitations of what the sensor (or film) is capable of capturing.

 As an example, I include in this post the processing steps of an image of commercial fishing boats in the boat harbor at Dillingham, Alaska.
 Late evening light was casting warm colors on a canopy of clouds gathering in the sky behind a row of commercial drift boats, and I knew it would be a great image for my Bristol Bay project.
 I also knew that the camera would have problems rendering detail in the boats since they were strongly back-lit.
 So, I added a .09 Lee graduated neutral density filter (hard), lined up the filter to darken the sky, and captured the image.
 That is what you see represented as the “RAW File” version here.
 But when I saw the colors and exposure balance in Lightroom, it looked a bit “thin” to use film terminology – it lacked contrast, the boats were still too dark, and the colors were washed compared to what I recall.
 So, using Lightroom 4.1, I darkened the highlights, brought up the shadows, and boosted the contrast and color saturation.
 This is the “Lightroom” version as presented.
 Still not fully satisfied with the colors and exposure balance, I opened the file in Photoshop through Lightroom.
 There, working with layers, I selectively brightened the area of the boats, darkened the sky a little more, and then worked within the existing color channels to render both the boats and the sky as vividly as I recalled them.
 This is displayed in the final “Photoshop” version.